ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 cannot rely on the Oblivious Gateway Resource using this problem type.
 A Client might also be configured to disregard responses that are not encapsulated on the basis that they might be subject to observation or modification by an Oblivious Relay Resource.
-A Client might manage the risk of a outdated key configuration using a heuristic approach whereby it periodically refreshes its key configuration if it receives a response with an error status code that has not been encapsulated.
+A Client might manage the risk of an outdated key configuration using a heuristic approach whereby it periodically refreshes its key configuration if it receives a response with an error status code that has not been encapsulated.